CSC207-UofT/course-project-group_nib/phase_2/phase_2_report.md

 * Yuxuan Gu: Debugged MainPageController, implemented features for notes and code documentation.
 * Qianning Lian: Create the User Interface for users to interact.
 Created UI to interact with the user.
 * Ke Gong: Implemented features for notes, reorganize Entity, code documentation.
-* Yuanyuan Che & Bingxian Chen: Sick
+* Yuanyuan Che & Bingxian Chen: Sick in phase 2.